 Beating wheels is usually quite easy.
 The main issue is avoiding detection.
 The recommended strategies to avoid detection (and maximize winnings) are explained in detail to players.
 And although you can have a strong edge, short term play sometimes results in a loss.
 But it is easily recovered with continued play.
 So you need a balance between avoiding detection and winning enough.

 Payments for the Service

-We do not request “profit splits” and this is not a “partnership”.
+If WE are your Operator: We do not request “profit splits” and we will not have a “partnership”.
 You are paying for a “Service”.
 Basically you pay “whatever you want”.
 But if you pay too little, then higher paying teams will receive priority access to the Hybrid servers.
 Any expenses incurred by you are your own.
 All we do is provide the Service as per the terms and conditions.